Sylvia Nasar

 Sylvia Nasar (born 17 August 1947) is an American journalist.
 She is best known for her biographical book of John Forbes Nash Jr., A Beautiful Mind, for which she won the National Book Critics Circle Award for Biography.
 Nasar is Knight Professor Emerita at Columbia University's School of Journalism.

 Biography

-Sylvia Nasar was born in Rosenheim, Germany, to a Bavarian mother and an Uzbek father, Rusi Nasar, a former Nazi collaborator who later joined the CIA as an intelligence officer.
+Sylvia Nasar was born in Rosenheim, Germany, to a Bavarian mother and an Uzbek father, Rusi Nasar.
 Her family immigrated to the United States in 1951, then moved to Ankara, Turkey, in 1960.
 She graduated with a BA in literature from Antioch College in 1970 and earned a Master's degree in economics at New York University in 1976.
 For four years, she did research with Nobel Laureate Wassily Leontief.

 She has three children, Clara, Lily and Jack, and lives in Tarrytown, New York.
 Her husband is Fordham University economist Darryl McLeod.

 Journalism and literary career

 She joined Fortune magazine as a staff writer in 1983, became a columnist for U.S. News & World Report in 1990, and was an economic correspondent for the New York Times from 1991 to 1999.
 She was the first John S. and James L. Knight Professor of Business Journalism at Columbia University.

 In March 2013, Nasar filed a lawsuit accusing the university of misdirecting $4.5 million in funds over the last decade from endowment that paid her salary.
 The New York Times reported, "In her suit, Ms. Nasar said that after she complained about the misspent funds, [a Columbia University official] "intimidated and harassed" her by telling her that the Knight Foundation "was dissatisfied with her performance as Knight chair because Knight objected to her work on books."